 What You Get from Us

-A “Free Ride” – Once you make it to St. Louis, just sit back and let us take care of the rest.
+A “Free Ride” – Once you make it to Anchorage, just sit back and let us take care of the rest.
 Food, drink, lodging and transportation are all covered.
-If you find a must-have trinket at some remote truck stop, however, you’re on your own!
+If you find a must-have trinket at some remote outpost, however, you’re on your own!